 Once you try them, please rate them

 I do not want to call this cookie low carb; however, it is very close to it.
-The cookie is not real sweet, yet it is sweet enough that it enhances the taste of a good herbal tea.
-I personally believe the cardamom is what gives the cookie that little extra something something.
+The cookie is not too sweet, yet it is sweet enough that it enhances the taste of a good herbal tea.
+I personally believe the cardamom is what gives the cookie that little extra something special.

 - 1/2 Cup Sugar Blend

 - 1 Cup Oats

 - 1 Cup Honey Roasted Cashews, Chopped

 - 2 Tablespoons Almond Milk

 - Cream together the sugar, melted butter, vanilla, cardamom, and egg.

 - Add the flour(s) baking powder, oatmeal, and nuts.

 - Gently mix ingredients together, but do not over work the dough.
 If the mixture seems a little too dry, add 2 tablespoons of almond milk.